cosmos/interchain-security/README.md

 go test -fuzz=<regex-to-match-test-name>
 ```

+**How to get started**

+A tutorial explaining how to setup a Interchain-Security testnet is available [here](/docs/testnet/start-testnet-tutorial.md).
+It will guide you through the process of creating and starting a consumer chain secured by a provider chain.

 **Linters and static analysis**

 Several analyzers are used on the code including [CodeQL](https://codeql.github.com/), [SonarCloud](https://sonarcloud.io/), [golangci-lint](https://golangci-lint.run/) and [gosec](https://github.com/securego/gosec).
 Some of these are run on github when committing to PRs ect, but some tools are also applicable locally, and are built into golang.